 Specify the default language for your search.
 You can edit individual articles to override the default language setting.
 An article will appear in search results only if its language setting matches the device language setting.
 For example, articles indexed as Spanish will not appear in search results if the device language is French.

 Search includes all the public-facing properties that have text fields, such as Article Title, Author, Abstract, and Department.
 It doesn't cover internal properties such as Article Name or Internal Keywords, nor does it cover selection items such as Metered (for Article Access) or High (for Article Importance).

 Restricted content is hidden from search results unless the user is signed in and has access to the restricted content.
 Articles from a collection that is set to “Entitled” or “Free” are still displayed in search results.
 Free articles always appear in search results.
-In collections that are set to Restricted, all protected or metered (non-free) articles are hidden from search results unless users are entitled to those collections.
+In collections that are set to Restricted, protected or metered (non-free) articles are hidden from search results.

 Note the following issues with search: